 Don’t suggest alternative solutions to their current treatment

 This is on the top of the list of what you should not say to a cancer patient.
 Suggesting alternative medicine, and making the patient doubt the treatment procedure is some of the worst things you can do.
 Many people who are unqualified to give medical advice attempt to do so.
 Because their “so and so” have gone through the same type of cancer.
 Every patient is different, every doctor handles treatments differently.
 One of the worst things that patients go through before chemo is unqualified people giving them medical advice.
 This can cause the patient to doubt their doctor and the treatment when there is no reason to do so.
 Remember, going through cancer is also a mental battle.
 We don’t want to plant seeds of doubt in such difficult times.
-If you would like to suggest a different treatment make sure you convey it in a different way.

 Don’t be overly/unrealistically positive